 - Employees should identify themselves as such and not attempt to misrepresent their position in the credit union or state unfactual or misleading information.

-- Rates, promotions and nonpublic upcoming events or programs should be approved by the marketing department with special emphasis on compliance and legal implications.
+- Rates, promotions and nonpublic upcoming events or programs should be approved by management with special emphasis on compliance and legal implications.